 The first train departs from Barcelona Airport at 05:42 and the last one leaves at 23:38.
 There are two trains an hour with service to Barcelona Sants, Passeig de Gracia, and El Clot.

-For your flight home the first train departs Passeig de Gracia at 05:13 with the last one departing at 23:07.
+For your flight home the first airport train departs the city center at Passeig de Gracia at 05:13, with the last one departing at 23:07.

 Which Airport transport is best for my hotel/hostel/Airbnb?